AI Workshop: learn to build apps with AI →

 Rename a folder

-Use fs.rename() or fs.renameSync() to rename folder.
+Use fs.rename() or fs.renameSync() to rename a folder.
 The first parameter is the current path, the second the new path:

 const fs = require('fs')